Elephant meat: Prehistory

 Elephant meat has been consumed by hominins for over a million years.
 One of the oldest sites suggested to represent elephant butchery is from Dmanisi in Georgia with cut marks found on the bones of the extinct mammoth species Mammuthus meridionalis, which dates to around 1.8 million years ago, with other butchery sites for this species reported from Spain dating to around 1.2 million years ago.
-Other early elephant butchery sites are known for the extinct elephant species Palaeoloxodon recki in East Africa, dating from 1.6 million to 700,000 years ago.
+Other early elephant butchery sites are known for the extinct elephant species Palaeoloxodon recki in East Africa, dating from 1.8 million years ago (Emiliano Aguirre Korongo at Olduvai Gorge) to 700,000 years ago.
 These early sites may have been the result of scavenging.
-The earliest reliable evidence for elephant hunting is from Lehringen in Germany, where the skeleton of a straight-tusked elephant (Palaeoloxodon antiquus) dating to the Last Interglacial (around 125,000 years ago) was found with a wooden spear (the Lehringen spear) likely made by Neanderthals.
+The earliest reliable evidence for elephant hunting is from Lehringen in Germany, where the skeleton of a straight-tusked elephant (Palaeoloxodon antiquus) dating to the Last Interglacial (around 125,000 years ago) displaying butchery marks was found with a wooden spear (the Lehringen spear) likely made by Neanderthals.
 During the Last Glacial Period, modern humans as well as likely Neanderthals hunted woolly mammoths (Mammuthus primigenius), with North American Columbian mammoths (Mammuthus columbi) being hunted shortly prior to their extinction by Palaeoindians, the first humans to inhabit the Americas.
 In some Palaeolithic hunter-gatherer groups (such as the North American Clovis culture), mammoths are thought to have made up a significant proportion of their diet.
 Hunting of mammoths by humans may have been a decisive factor in their decline and extinction.